All documents are submitted to SOPHAS (www.sophas.org).

 - Quantitative ability, assessed based on grades in math or statistics coursework, success in advanced mathematics or quantitative courses, or applied experience

-- Strong fit between the skills gained in the MPH in Health Management and Policy and the applicant’s career directions and goals
+- The applicant’s career directions and goals align with the skills gained in the MPH in Health Management and Policy

 Recognizing the serious challenges posed by the COVID-19 pandemic for student learning, faculty teaching, and academic performance assessment, the OHSU-PSU School of Public Health (SPH) asserts the following principles:

 As part of our ongoing practice of performing individualized and holistic reviews of each applicant, OHSU-PSU SPH admissions committees will take into account the significant disruptions and challenges associated with the 2020 COVID-19 pandemic when reviewing applicants’ academic transcripts and other application materials.

 As admissions committees review applications in future admissions cycles, we will respect decisions made by individual students and/or by their academic institutions with regard to the enrollment in or adoption of grading options of Satisfactory/Unsatisfactory, Pass/No Record, Credit/No Credit, Pass/Fail, Pass/Not Passed, and others during the pandemic disruptions.
 We strive to form future graduate student cohorts composed of intellectually strong, diverse, and resilient individuals who will make the most of their graduate education opportunities at the OHSU-PSU School of Public Health.